MAY 31, 2022

 Time is the most valuable commodity we have in today’s modern world.
 Businesses are losing billions on wasted opportunities or have passed the point of no return for structural and product changes.

-The size of the company is correlated with the complexity of the product life cycle (PLC) they have.
+The company’s size is correlated with the complexity of its product life cycle (PLC).
 Highly automated manufacturing machines are tightly connected with human processes, supply chains, and logistics.
 Global industrial leaders are searching for solutions that help them manage, control, support, and develop competitive products.

 The key lies in the Internet of Things (IoT) and digital twin technology companies.